Walden University Announces Grants in Support of ‘Educator for a Day’ Program

-Minneapolis—October 9, 2009—On Nov.
-19, 2009, The Richard W. Riley College of Education and Leadership at Walden University will honor schools and educators across the nation with its campaign in support of the National Education Association’s (NEA) Educator for a Day program.
-Walden will award $5,000 grants to three P–12 schools that host Educator for a Day events as part of the nationwide celebration of NEA’s American Education Week, to be observed Nov.
-15–21, 2009.
+Minneapolis—October 13, 2008—On Nov.
+20, 2008, The Richard W. Riley College of Education and Leadership at Walden University will honor schools and educators across the nation with its campaign in support of the National Education Association (NEA) Educator for a Day program.
+Walden will award $5,000 grants to three P–12 schools that host Educator for a Day events as part of the nationwide celebration of NEA’s American Education Week, observed Nov.
+16–22, 2008.

 About Walden University